 - Add the egg and mix on medium speed until well combined.

 - Slowly add in the dry ingredients a little at a time and combine well with the mixer.

-- Stir in the chocolate and peanut butter chips.
+- Use a spatula to fold in the peanut butter chips and the chocolate chips.

 - Add the cookie dough to your cast iron skillet.
 Try to roll it out as evenly as you can.
 I used a 10″ cast iron skillet, but you can use a larger or smaller one if that’s all you have.
 Just be sure to adjust the baking time.